Guardians vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians and their opponents have combined to hit the over six times in their last 10 games with a total.
+- In their last 10 games with an over/under, the Guardians and their opponents have combined to eclipse the total six times.

 Guardians Betting Records & Stats

-- The Guardians have an 18-16 record in games they were listed as the moneyline favorite (winning 52.9% of those games).
+- The Guardians have come away with 13 wins in the 30 contests they have been listed as the underdogs in this season.

+- Cleveland has entered 30 games this season as the underdog by -110 or more and is 13-17 in those contests.

+- Sportsbooks have implied with the moneyline set for this matchup that the Guardians have a 52.4% chance of pulling out a win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!